 If you thought that the whole Brexit saga wasn’t already confusing enough for us Brits, spare a thought for the people of Gibraltar (aka The Rock).
-Despite sharing a border with Spain, it has been a strategic British territory since it was taken from the Dutch in 1713.
+Despite sharing a border with Spain, it has actually been a strategic British territory since 1713.
 Its population also remains proudly British, with referendums held in 1967 and 2001 both coming out 90% in favour of remaining, and its National Day on September 10 being one of the most widely celebrated holidays of the year.

 Gibraltar has recaptured the attention of the outside world recently in light of the UK’s decision to leave the European Union.
 Photographer Luke Archer has been particularly drawn to the Gibraltarian struggle, as its people grapple with the idea of leaving the union it is physically attached to despite 96% of them voting to remain.
 Here, Archer tells us about his photo series documenting what it means to be Gibraltarian today.

 Creative Review: What drew you to focus on Gibraltar for your latest photo series?

 Luke Archer: I have family who live on Gibraltar (they are expats not Gibraltarian) and I often visit in the summer.
 However, I normally only get a glimpse of Gibraltar, flying in and out of there but spending more time in Spain.
 I had always wanted to explore Gibraltar more thoroughly and I knew it would make an interesting project.
 My decision to undertake an MA in photography was to dedicate myself to a long-term project, something I hadn’t done since my undergrad degree.
 Considering the Brexit decision and its potential impact on Gibraltar, it felt like the right project at the right time.

 CR: What has your experience of working on the project been like?